Mikkomario/Utopia-Vault-Scala/README.txt

         Column name conversion method can now be changed in Tables -object.

+        Select.tables added

     Updates & Changes
     -----------------

         Update no longer returns an option

+        ConnectionPool now has default parameters.
+Also, java.time.Duration was changed to scala.concurrent.duration.Duration in ConnectionPool.

 v1.3  ---------------------------------------